-TCS offers the Tucson community a unique experience by providing a early childhood learning opportunity school where parents and children learn together.
-Parents are intricately involved in the workings of the program and assisting the classroom teachers with daily operations.
+TCS offers the Tucson community a unique experience by providing an early childhood learning opportunity school where parents and children learn together.
+Parents are intricately involved in the workings of the program and assist the classroom teachers with daily operations.

 How is this accomplished?